sensics/OSVR-RenderManager/installer/README.txt

   RenderManager*: Various graphics libraries and modes of operation.
   AdjustableRenderingDelayD3D: Shows the impact of timewarp with 500ms rendering delay.
   RenderManagerOpenGLHeadSpaceExample: Displays a small cube in head space to debug backwards eyes.
+  SolidColor provides a slowly-varying solid color and works with all graphics APIs.
   SpinCubeD3D provides a smoothly-rotating cube to test update consistency.
   SpinCubeOpenGL provides a smoothly-rotating cube with frame ID displayed to test update consistency.
 Timing info expects 60Hz DirectMode display device that blocks the app for vsync.

 If DirectMode fails, you can run the DirectModeDebugging program to list available displays on nVidia.
 You can also run EnableOSVRDirectModeNVidia or EnableOSVRDirectModeAMD, depending on which type of graphics card you are using.
+On Intel cards, the manufacturer needs to ensure that the registry is properly updated to show the HMD as a DirectMode display.

-NOTE: As of version 0.6.42, nVidia DirectMode only works with a driver that has been modified to white-list the display that you are using.
+NOTE: As of version 0.6.50, nVidia DirectMode only works with a driver that has been modified to white-list the display that you are using.
 This should be already in the driver versions above 361.43 for OSVR and Vuzix displays.

 An osvr_server.exe must be running to open a display (this is where it gets information about the distortion correction and other system parameters).
 The osvr_server.exe must use a configuration that defines /me/head (implicitly or explicitly) for head tracking to work.
 There are shortcuts to run the server with various configuration files.
 You can leave the server running and run multiple different clients one after the other.
 All clients should work with all servers.